corda/corda-docs/content/en/docs/cenm/1.3/cenm-cli-tool.md

 ### Set external address and configure Identity Manager

-You can use the CLI to configure the following elements of the Identity manager service for the context you are working on:
+You can use the CLI to configure the following elements of the Identity Manager service for the context you are working on:

-* Update the Identity manager's service address.
+* Update the Identity Manager's service address.
-* Retrieve the Identity manager configuration.
+* Retrieve the Identity Manager configuration.
-* Update the Identity manager's configuration.
+* Update the Identity Manager's configuration.

-### Update the Identity manager's service address.
+### Update the Identity Manager's service address.

-To update the service address of the Identity manager, use the `set-address` command.
-Changing the address of the Identity manager service also means you can update the Context of the current session to match the new address.
+To update the service address of the Identity Manager, use the `set-address` command.
+Changing the address of the Identity Manager service also means you can update the Context of the current session to match the new address.

 When entering the address, you must enter `<host>-<port>`.
 The `port` value must be the same as the value for `adminListener` in the services configuration file. **[PLEASE CHECK THIS]**